hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - ClamAV - custom detections
   - <span style="color: #bb6600;">prevalence</span>: a list of all files that have been executed
   - create a policy to block endpoint executing an infected file: <span style="color: #bb6600;">upload the hash</span> for the file to the policy
-  - custom detection policy w/ not 64 characters and none zero hash: upload a hash created <span style="color: #bb6600;">using MD5 instead of SHA-256</span>
+  - custom detection policy
+    - not 64 characters and none zero hash: upload a hash created <span style="color: #bb6600;">using MD5 instead of SHA-256</span>
+    - config in <span style="color: #bb6600;">advanced detection policies</span> required to detect for MD5 signature

 - Umbrella